Home New Search Gallery How-To Books Links Workshops About Contact

 I find the Minolta MD Rokkor-X 24mm f/2.8 (55mm filter thread) is superior due to lower distortion and less coma wide open.
 The Minolta lens also has CRC.

-Recommendations
+Recommendations top

 If you want an inexpensive high-performance manual-focus 24mm lens, go for it!

-Nikon still makes them, and B&H Photo-Video still sells them brand-new in 2008.
+Nikon still sells them brand-new in 2022.

-I support my growing family through this website.
+I support my growing family through this website, as crazy as it might seem.

-If you find this as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.
+If you find this page as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.

 If you've gotten your gear through one of my links or helped otherwise, you're family.
 It's great people like you who allow me to keep adding to this site full-time.
 Thanks!